 1. Forma Boulder Trials Off-road Motorcycle Boots

-These boots come with safety ankle shield which provide you extra protection for your unlimited riding activities.
-Qualified by CE, the boots consist of full-grain leather upper and trail anti-slip/oil rubber sole.
+These boots come with safety ankle shield which provides you extra protection for your unlimited riding activities.
+Qualified by CE, the boots consist of a full-grain leather upper and trail anti-slip/oil rubber sole.
 Moreover, the boots also provide you with personalized suede leather heat protector that can be adjusted freely.
 The thing that makes this boots special is the padded inner lining which is reinforced by polyurethane nylon and the extra soft polymer padding with memory foam.
 It weighs only 8.2 pounds which gives you ease of movement during the ride.

 These boots are made by some of the best names in the motorcycle gear industry, but the list is by no means exhaustive.
 The boots on the list are some of the most popular tried-and-tested boots that you can purchase on Amazon.com.
 They also won’t punch a hole in your wallet.
+This article was written by Anna who runs we buy any bike website.
+If you are looking to sell your motorbike make sure you visit webuyanybike.co.uk.